Senior Vice-President & Alternate Governor

 His litany of accomplishments while in Detroit earned him induction into the Michigan Sports Hall of Fame in 2006.

 Having served as a teacher and mentor to numerous front office personnel over the years, Devellano’s influence has reached several NHL clubs.
-Currently there are four NHL general managers who have succeeded under Devellano’s tutelage - Detroit General Manager Ken Holland, Darcy Regier of the Buffalo Sabres, Steve Yzerman of the Tampa Bay Lightning and Jim Nill of the Dallas Stars.
+Currently, there are three NHL general managers who have succeeded under Devellano’s tutelage - Detroit General Manager Ken Holland, Steve Yzerman of the Tampa Bay Lightning and Jim Nill of the Dallas Stars.

 Devellano, 72, did not play professional hockey, but rose through the ranks in various capacities in his native Toronto.
 Joining former Red Wings coach Scotty Bowman, he became a scout with the St. Louis Blues in 1967 when the NHL expanded from six to 12 teams.
 Also, it was Devellano’s strong recommendation to owner Mike Ilitch that led to Scotty Bowman’s hiring by the Wings.